Hi Treats for Chickens community, it's me, Dawn!

 Mango: Very nutritious but high in sugars and carbohydrates so feed sparingly.
 Great made into frozen slushies for hot summer days.

-Mealworms: Mealworms are very high in protein, so moderation please.
-A great healthy tidbit especially for the time of the molt.
+Mealworms: Mealworms Delight are very high in protein, so moderation please.
+53% protein in about a quarter cup to be exact.
+Mealworms have lysine in them.
+Lysine is an amino acid that assists in optimizing growth in poultry.
+A great healthy tidbit, especially for the time of the molt.
 Worms can be given fresh or dried.

 Meat: Trim off excess fat from the meat.
 Great source of protein, but not every day.
 Especially handy to help them during molting.